kntln/Video_Games_Sales/README.md

 - Results:

-It shows the model has an accuracy of 0.002.
+It shows that the model has an accuracy of 0.002.
 Model optimization is needed such as reducing features or adding more hidden layers.
 We could also use other machine learning models.

 ![Deep Neural Network Model](https://github.com/kntln/Video_Games_Sales/blob/karens_branch/figures/Deep_Neural_Network.png)